Intoxicated Driving at a Military Installation

-At military installations, investigations for driving while intoxicated by alcohol or impaired by a controlled substance are investigated by law enforcement personnel.
-These officials are identified as military police, security police, civilian guards, or DOD police.
+At military installations, investigations for driving while intoxicated by alcohol or impaired by a controlled substance are investigated by law enforcement personnel identified as military police, security police, civilian guards, or DOD police.

 If you are accused of driving under the influence of alcohol or drugs at MacDill AFB or any other military installation, then you might receive notice of a preliminary suspension of your driving privileges on the military base.
 You might also be charged with intoxicated driving or another traffic offense in a DD Form 1408 (Armed Forces Traffic Ticket) or a DD Form 1805 (United States District Court Violation Notice).